bookcrossing/bkxng-core/sites/all/modules/fboauth/README.txt

    and create a new application, usually simply the name of your website such as "example.com".

+2. While setting up your application, set the "Deauthorize Callback" to "http://example.com/fboauth/deauthorize".
+This will allow Facebook OAuth to cleanup user information if the application is disconnected from the Facebook site.

-2. Copy the entire fboauth directory the Drupal sites/all/modules directory.
+3. Copy the entire fboauth directory the Drupal sites/all/modules directory.

-3. Login as an administrator.
+4. Login as an administrator.
 Enable the module on the Modules page.

-4. Configure the Facebook OAuth module settings under "Configuration" -> "People" -> "Facebook OAuth settings".
+5. Configure the Facebook OAuth module settings under "Configuration" -> "People" -> "Facebook OAuth settings".
 Copy and paste the App ID and App Secret from your newly created Facebook application's settings.